code-dot-org/javabuilder/cicd/3-app/README.md

 ./deploy-development-stack.rb --artifact_bucket my-javabuilder-artifacts
 ```

-If no `--artifact_bucket` is specified, the script will use `{stack_name}-artifacts` as the default bucket name.
+If no `--artifact_bucket` is specified, the script will use `{stack_name}-artifacts` as the default bucket name. **This bucket must already exist before running the deployment.**

 ## What the Script Does

-1. **Artifact Bucket Verification**: Verifies the S3 bucket exists for deployment artifacts
+1. **Artifact Bucket Verification**: Verifies the required S3 bucket exists for deployment artifacts (fails if not found)
 2. **Component Building**:
    - Builds `javabuilder-authorizer` using its build script
    - Builds `org-code-javabuilder` using Gradle (including tests)